diannegabriel/scheduler/README.md

 !["Edit appointment"](https://github.com/diannegabriel/scheduler/blob/master/docs/03scheduler.gif)

 ## Cancel Appointment
 Don't need to speak to a mentor anymore?
 That's totally fine!
 Just click on the delete button on the bottom right side of your appointment.
-It will ask you to confirm because mentor help is 100% in demand.
+It will ask you to confirm because mentor help is 100% in demand so we need to be really sure.
 !["Cancel appointment"](https://github.com/diannegabriel/scheduler/blob/master/docs/04scheduler.gif)

 ### Errors